drojf/match_higurashi_scripts/Readme.md

 ## Usage

+### Important files

+The file `imageComparer/noconsole_output.txt.csv` contains the latest sprite matching.
+The file `imageComparer/manual_background_mapping.csv` contains the latest background matching (?).

 ### Sprite Matching

 1. Update the `LAST_EPISODE` variable in utility.py, to reflect the number of episodes currently released (see the `steam_scripts` folder and `ps3_scripts` folder)
   - Note: the generated files (`noconsole_output.*`) in the root directory will have every line changed compared to the previous version.
 This is normal.
 2. Run `py match_higurashi_sprites.py`.
 This will generate an automated matching.
 3. Run `py update_existing_matching.py`.
-This will merge the just generated automated matching, and output it to  `merged_output.csv`
+This will merge the just generated automated matching with the file at `imageComparer/noconsole_output.txt.csv`, and output it `merged_output.csv`
+4. Replace `imageComparer/noconsole_output.txt.csv` with `merged_output.csv` (you should compare the differences between these two files to make sure everything is correct)

 ## Background matching